 We are experts.
 We use the latest science and evidence to help us plan, plant and safeguard the nation's forests.
-That’s why we will:
+That’s why we are:

 Growing our forests

-With more trees and more forests, we will have cleaner air to breathe and more sustainable wood to use.
+With more trees and forests, we will have cleaner air to breathe, better habitat for wildlife and more sustainable wood to use.

 Trees reduce the impact of climate change by absorbing carbon dioxide as they grow and storing it as carbon in wood.
 Planting new areas of forest means we can lock up more.
 We are committed to growing the nation’s forests by creating new woodlands.

 Being more connected

-Joining up woodland across the landscape to make bigger forests for wildlife to thrive.
+Joining up woodland across the landscape makes bigger forests for wildlife to thrive and people to enjoy.

-We are connecting forests on a large scale can reduce the impact of pests and diseases and help make better forests for all.
+We are connecting forests and other habitats on a large scale, which can reduce the impact of pests and diseases and help make better forests for all.
 We will continue to restore other vital habitats and ecosystems, for wildlife and climate.